Before You Build, Remodel or Open a Business

 Working with a Contractor

 All contractors working in Whitehall are required to have proper registration issued by the City of Whitehall.
-If you need to hire a contractor, we recommend you ask to see their registration when you receive their estimate.
+If you need to hire a contractor, we recommend you ask to see their Whitehall registration when you receive their estimate or verify on our list of registered contractors that updates monthly.
 City of Whitehall code prohibits any contractor that does not have a City of Whitehall Registration to work within the City limits.
 It is the contractor’s responsibility to obtain the required permit(s) before they start work on your project.
-If you are in doubt whether a contractor is properly registered or if the required permits were obtained, call the City Building Department at 614-237-8612 for verification.
+If you doubt whether a contractor is properly registered or if the required permits were obtained, please call the City Building Department at 614-237-8612 for verification.
 DO NOT make any final payment until the final inspection has been signed off on your permit.
+To register as a contractor with the City of Whitehall please note that a bond of surety in the amount of $25,000 and a certificate of liability insurance in the amount of $500,000 is required.

 Scheduling & Requirements